What is the PiCAT Test?

 What is the PiCAT Verification Test?

-As the PiCAT is taken at home without being proctored and with no supervision, applicants will have to take a verification test.
+As the PiCAT is a take-home test without being proctored and with no supervision, applicants will have to take a verification test.
 This takes place at a Military Entrance Processing Station (MEPS) or a Military Entrance Test (MET) site, and you have to complete it within 30 days of the PiCAT completion.

 This is a selection of 30 questions, usually ones that were correct in the full assessment, and these are completed under time pressure, with supervision.
 They usually take 25-30 minutes.